sd-hi/weather-server/README.md

 ```
 A Grafana login page should be presented
 The default username and password is `admin:admin`
-#### Setup MySQL as data source
+#### Setup PostgreSQL as data source
 - Click the menu symbol **≡**
 - Choose "Data sources"
 - On data sources pane, press "Add data source"
-- Select `MySQL`
+- Select `PostgreSQL`
-- Enter the MySQL database credentials for the user created earlier
+- Enter the PostgreSQL database credentials for the user created earlier
-	- Enter the host as `1.2.3.4:3306` (consistent with VPS IP and MySQL DB port)
+	- Enter the host as `1.2.3.4:5432` (consistent with VPS IP and PostgreSQL DB port)
 	- Database is `weather`
 	- User is `grafana` (password consistent with creation)
 - Click "Save & test" at the bottom
 You should see a message "Database Connection OK"
 #### Build Grafana dashboard
-*Tip: Insert some rows into the `temperatures` table in the MySQL `weather` database to prove the data points can be seen in the following dashboard.
+*Tip: Insert some rows into the `temperatures` table in the PostgreSQL `weather` database to prove the data points can be seen in the following dashboard.
 The easiest way to do this is to post some sample payloads to the weather server, see the "Test function" section above*
 - Click the menu symbol **≡**
 - Choose "Dashboards"
 - Press "New" button
 - Choose "New dashboard" from dropdown menu
 - Choose "Add visualization"
-- Choose MySQL database as the data source
+- Choose PostgreSQL database as the data source
 ##### Query pane
 In the query pane on the bottom-left:
 - Press "+ Query" to add a query